-We live in the information age (aka the digital age), which is a period in human history characterised by a shift from industrial production to information and computerisation, changing significantly how people interact with businesses and each other.
+We live in the information age (aka the digital age), which is a period in human history characterised by a shift from industrial production to information and computerisation, significantly changing how people interact with businesses and each other.

 Today, information is readily available and free.
 The democratisation of access to information has resulted in a shift in the distribution of power between government and citizen, retailer and consumer, manager and employee, teacher and student.
 Today, there is too much information for any one person to handle and that information becomes obsolete very quickly.
 Continuous, just-in-time access to the latest information has become paramount for all actors in society.

 The digital age is the age of the empowered customer, who can now make intelligent choices about the right product for the right situation with all of the relevant data, just in time.
 In this new age the consumer, rather than the brand, controls the interaction.
-In order to survive and remain relevant, companies now need to quickly adapt to a constantly changing market.
+In order to survive and remain relevant, companies now need to adapt quickly to a constantly changing market.
 In this new era, being really good at learning how to do new things results in a competitive advantage.

 Beyond corporations, individuals must also adapt their skills to remain relevant in the job market.
 The digital era requires individuals to be lifelong learners.
-It also stresses the importance of creative problem solving and the ability to make connections across domains in order to drive innovation.
-In the digital age, individuals must not only be able to find and navigate information but they also must be able to critically interpret that information.
+It also stresses the importance of creative problem-solving and the ability to make connections across domains in order to drive innovation.
+In the digital age, individuals must not only be able to find and navigate information, but they also must be able to critically interpret that information.
 They must also be able to express their ideas effectively through digital media.
 In the digital age individuals must be digitally fluent.